Skolem problem

 Unsolved problem in mathematics: Is there an algorithm to test whether a constant-recursive sequence has a zero?

-In mathematics, the Skolem problem is the problem of determining whether the values of a constant-recursive sequence include the number zero.
+In mathematics, the Skolem problem (also called the Skolem-Pisot problem) is the problem of determining whether the values of a constant-recursive sequence include the number zero.
 The problem can be formulated for recurrences over different types of numbers, including integers, rational numbers, and algebraic numbers.
 It is not known whether there exists an algorithm that can solve this problem.